tanordheim/sherlock/docs/errors.md

 ---

 #### Env Var not Found Error
-- Cannot unpack home directory for user.
+- Failed to unpack home directory for user.

 #### File Read Error
 - Failed to read the user configuration file: [file]